updated December 2020, last review June 2022

 Laboratory-adapted (“fixed”) rabies virus replicates well in Vero (African green monkey kidney) cells and BHK-21 (baby hamster kidney) cells, which are the most common substrates for growing animal rabies viruses for vaccine production.
 Rabies virus also replicates to high titer in suckling mouse and suckling hamster brain.

-In most industrialised countries, even those with a modest disease burden, publicly supported rabies control agencies operate in the following areas:(1) programmes of oral vaccination of wildlife, in Europe of the red fox;(2) stray dog and cat removal and control of the movement of pets (quarantine is used in epidemic circumstances, but rarely);(3) immunization of dogs and cats, so as to break the chain of virus transmission;(4) laboratory diagnosis, to confirm clinical observations and obtain accurate incidence data;(5) surveillance, to measure the effectiveness of all control measures; and(6) public education programs to assure cooperation.
-The cat is considered in some European countries to be a high-risk species for transmission to human beings.
-For example, of more than 20,000 inhabitants in Switzerland that had to be vaccinated after exposure to rabies in the years from the late 1960s until the early 1990s, around 70% had been either bitten or in close contact with cats (Hohl et al, 1978).
-Even if feline rabies is considered to be a by-product of canine or wild rabies (Blancou & Pastoret 1990), behavioural characteristics of cats and clinical aspects of the disease in this species render it important for public health reasons.
-In fact, despite a lower number of post-exposure prophylaxis treatment for people following cat bites compared to dog bites, treatment is justified more often (Blancou & Pastoret 1990).
+As a result of the mass vaccination of dogs, cats have become the companion animal species most commonly reported as rabid in many areas affected by wildlife rabies, as is the case in many states of the USA (Gerhold and Jessup, 2013).
+In a report from Pennsylvania, among 2755 rabid animals with reported human exposure, as many as 799 (29.0 %) were free-ranging cats, whereas only 57 (2.1 %) were dogs (Campagnolo et al., 2014).
+Also in Europe the cat has been considered in endemic areas to be a high-risk species for transmission of rabies from wildlife to human beings.
+For example, in the past of more than 20,000 inhabitants in Switzerland that had to be vaccinated after exposure to rabies, around 70% had been either bitten or in close contact with cats (Hohl et al., 1978).
+Even if feline rabies is considered to be a by-product of canine or wild rabies (Blancou and Pastoret, 1990), behavioural characteristics of cats and clinical aspects of the disease in this species render it important for public health reasons.
+In fact, despite a lower number of post-exposure prophylaxis treatment for people following cat bites compared to dog bites, treatment was justified more often (Blancou and Pastoret, 1990).

 Rabid animals are the only source of virus.
 It is shed in the saliva some days before the onset of clinical signs, and the agent is transmitted through a bite (Fig. 7) or a scratch of the skin or mucous membranes (eyes, nose, mouth).
 The blood of rabid animals is not infectious.